Welcome!

 That evening three burly men from the warehouse my employer used helped me unload the U-Haul and push all my belongings up the four candy-cane shaped flights of stairs to my new apartment.
 It was a tricky operation, and it didn’t take long before I was sweat-soaked and swearing, vividly cursing each rotten step and impossibly placed turn.
 The guys laughed at me.
 I was inexperienced.

-Spike, the company foreman, spat over a tall stack of crates overflowing with paperbacks, “All these books and you still don’t know shit about moving a box!”
-There was laughter.
+“All these books and you still don’t know shit about moving a box!”

 I was soft to the real world.
 I was, as far as the movers were concerned, not worth very much at all.
 One of the guys, Oscar, called me a Chuckle-Head.